- Cancer Information

-- You might find it hard to switch from being patient and carer back to being sexual partners.
+- You might find it hard to switch between the roles of carer and lover.

 How to manage sexual changes

 - Tell your partner you care.
-Your partner may need reassurance that you love them and find them attractive despite the physical changes from their illness or treatment.
+Your partner may need reassurance that you love them and find them attractive despite the changes from their illness.

-- Keep an open mind about ways to give and receive sexual pleasure, especially if your usual ways of lovemaking are now uncomfortable or not possible.
-Some people find
+- Keep an open mind about ways to give and receive sexual pleasure, especially if your usual sexual activities are now uncomfortable or not possible.
+Try different lubricants or sexual aids.

 - Take things slowly and spend time getting used to being naked together again.